 Marina Abramović (b.
 1946) was born in Belgrade in former Yugoslavia and is now based in New York, US.
 She began her work as a performance artist in the 1970s and is now regarded as one of the most important artists in the field.
 Her work explores the relationship between performer and audience, the limits of the body and the possibilities of the mind.
 In 2017 the retrospective ‘The Cleaner’ was shown at Moderna Museet in Stockholm, Sweden, and at Louisiana Museum of Modern Art in Humlebæk, Denmark, among other places.

 Ulay (Frank Uwe Laysiepen, b.
-1943) is a German artist, now based in Amsterdam, Holland, and Ljubljana, Slovenia.
+1943 – d.
+2020) is a German artist based in Amsterdam, Holland, and Ljubljana, Slovenia.
 Ulay received international recognition for his work as a photographer, mainly in Polaroid, from the late 1960s, and later as a performance artist, including his collaborative performances with Marina Abramović from 1976 to 1988.
 His work has continuously dealt with politics, identity and gender.
 In 2016 Schirn Kunsthalle in Frankfurt, Germany, held the first major retrospective show of his work ‘Ulay Life-Sized’.

 Marina Abramović and Ulay were interviewed by Christian Lund at Sank Petri Hotel in Copenhagen, Denmark, in June 2017 in connection with Marina Abramović’s major retrospective exhibition ‘The Cleaner’ at Louisiana Museum of Modern Art.